misiektoja/instagram_monitor/docs/view-modes.md

 # View Modes

+Examples on this page use the PyPI command `instagram_monitor`.
+For a manual script or container, keep the shown targets and options but use the matching prefix under [Command Format by Installation Method](usage.md#command-format).

 The tool provides three distinct ways to visualize monitoring activity:

 1. **Traditional Text Mode**: Standard CLI output, best for logging and background processes.